cetz-package/cetz/src/draw/shapes.typ

 /// line(a, "b.ctrl-0", "b.ctrl-1", c, stroke: gray)
 /// ```)
 ///
-/// - start (coordinate): Start position
+/// - start (coordinate): The position to start the curve.
-/// - pass-through (coordinate): Curve mid-point
+/// - pass-through (coordinate): The position to pass the curve through.
-/// - end (coordinate): End coordinate
+/// - end (coordinate): The position to end the curve.
 /// - name (none,string):
 /// - ..style (style):
 #let bezier-through(start, pass-through, end, name: none, ..style) = {